 Dress - Evening dress

 - A hand and machine sewn cream, pale blue, orange and gold embroidered satin formal dress, the bodice dates from circa 1890.
-This dress shares a skirt with T0004.3, which dates from a different period.
+This dress shares a skirt with T0004.3, which dates from circa 1840.

 The bodice features a high scoop neckline with gathers at the base of the scoop and directly below where the bodice finishes creating fullness over the bust.
 The bodice front encloses the bust with a right panel over the top of a left panel and securing with two hook and eye closures over the left shoulder.
 The panels are secured together with 15 hook and eye closures.
 The sleeves are set neatly on the true shoulder and are elongated full puffs to just above the elbow.
 The fullness is created by nine pleats from the top of the shoulder over the back of the shoulder.
 At the base of the sleeve the fullness is gathered just above the elbow.
 At the centre back of the bodice are

 four inward facing pleats running from the centre neck to the waist.
 The bodice is secured around the waist with a tape and four hook and eye closures.
 The bodice is boned around the sides and back of the torso with eight bones.

 This bodice is finished at the waist with a pleated cummerbund of the dress fabric that is designed to appear to be a sash with two decorative bows.
 One front left of centre and one back right of centre.